Sanchez-Kane’s Defiant Garments Push Up Against The Political System

 As a Mexican born designer, it’s only natural that the current state of American politics would manifest itself in Barbara Sanchez-Kane’s work.
-At her spring 2018 presentation titled “Men Without Fear”, Sánchez Kane channeled the many misguided stereotypes and attitudes directed at minorities.
-The designer highlighted the current plight of immigrants embellishing garments with cut outs, Mexican silk flowers, a mohawk head-piece made out of water bottles, and delicate metal sculptures bent into the shapes like a stiletto boot.
+At her spring 2018 presentation titled “Men Without Fear,” Sanchez-Kane channeled the many misguided stereotypes and attitudes directed at minorities.
+The designer highlighted the current plight of immigrants, embellishing garments with cut outs, Mexican silk flowers, a mohawk head-piece made out of water bottles, and delicate metal sculptures bent into shapes like a stiletto boot.

-In some of her pieces, Sanchez Kane incorporated messages from her journal entries “Freelance Lover and Post Coital Relationship” as graphics on t-shirts.
-In others, Mexican references like the wooden bead seat covers used by taxi drivers in Mexico City, and floral applique embellishments adorned many of her pieces.
+In some of her pieces, Sanchez-Kane incorporated messages from her journal entries, “Freelance Lover and Post Coital Relationship,” as graphics on t-shirts.
+Mexican references like the wooden bead seat covers used by taxi drivers in Mexico City and floral applique embellishments adorned many of her pieces.

 See our lineup of the Top 5 New York Fashion Week Men’s “New and Noteworthy” Spring 2018 Fashion Shows here.